carstenbauer/MonteCarlo.jl/docs/src/examples/HofmannBergChowdhury.md

 The superfluid stiffness still requires a good amount of work.
 Let's start with the diamagnetic contribution $$K_x$$.
 As mentioned before the prefactors of $$K_x$$ match those of the hoppings in the Hamiltonian (except for 5th nearest neighbors which catch a factor of 4).
 The expectation values for $$\langle c_j^\dagger c_i \rangle$$ follow from the measured Greens function $$G_{ij} = c_i c_j^\dagger$$ as $$\delta_{ij} - G{ji}$$ (permutation of operators).

 To pick the correct sites we can poke at the backend of the lattice iterator interface.
-There are a few maps that are cached, one of which returns a list of (source, target) site index pairs given a directional index.
+There are a few maps that get cached, one of which returns a list of (source, target) site index pairs given a directional index.
 It can be fetched (and potentially generated) via `dir2srctrg = mc[Dir2SrcTrg()]`.
 The relevant directional indices can be determined from `directions(mc)`.
 Using that we calculate the total diamagnetic contribution $$K_x$$ as

 ```julia
 function dia_K_x(mc)